j0nimost/Questioner/README.md

 The Questioner API will not use a database instead it uses data structures to store data in memory.
 The Questioner API uses the Flask framework for development.
 The Questioner API will handle features from questions and meetups.

 ### Version
+The API versioning corresponds to the challenges being done; The prefix for versioning the API is `api/v<number>`

+## V1
 This is the first version `v1` of the api.
-All endpoints under version 1, will have a prefix url structure of `api/v1`
+This Version consists of Challenge 2, endpoints.
+To access this version in the folder structure use `app/api/v1`.
+Tests for this version are located in `app/tests/v1` folder.

+## V2
+This is the second version `v2` of the api.
+This version consists of Challenge 3 endpoints.
+To access this version in the folder structure use `app/api/v2`.
+Tests for this version are located in `app/tests/v2` folder.

 ## Features